 - has no fresh wounds or wounds in the process of healing.

-If ticks are detected, your pet cannot cross the border.
+Pets with ticks cannot cross the border.
 You’ll either need to return to the U.S., or the SENASICA agent will send a sample of the tick for diagnostic testing at the official laboratory.
-Your pet would have to remain at the OISA (Mexican official office) until confirmation is received that the parasites are not exotic/foreign to Mexico.
+Your pet would have to remain at the OISA (Mexican official office) until confirmation is received that the parasites are not exotic/foreign to Mexico.Â

 What If Your Pet Has Health Issues?